Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 It is not enough to know that the subspace embedding exists, we also need the to find the dimension-reducing map $f$, and we want the map $f$ to be applied to the data quickly.
 Achlioptas showed that if $\Pi \in \RR^{m \times d}$ is random matrix with i.i.d. entries where $\Pi_{i, j} = 0$ with probability $2/3$, and otherwise $\Pi_{i, j}$ is uniform in $\{-1, 1\}$, and $m = O(\eps^{-2}\log(1/\delta))$, then $\|\Pi x\|_2 = (1 \pm \eps)\|x\|_2$ with probability $1 - \delta$ for any $x \in \RR^d$~\cite{Achlioptas2003}.
 This gives a running time of $O(m \nnz{x})$ to sketch a vector $x \in \RR^d$.
 Later, the Fast Johnson Lindenstrauss Transform~\cite{AilonC06}, which exploits the Fast Fourier Transform, improved the running time for dense vectors to $O(d \log d + m^3)$.
 The related Subsampled Randomized Hadamard Transform has been extensively studied~\cite{Sarlos06, DrineasMM06, DrineasMMS11, Tropp11, DrineasMMW12, LuDFU13}, which uses $O(d \log d)$ time but obtains suboptimal dimension $O(\eps^{-2} \log(1/\delta)^2)$, hence it can not use the above argument to get subspace embedding, but it has been proven in~\cite{Tropp11} that if $m = O(\eps^{-2}(r + \log(1/\delta)^2))$, then one get a subspace embedding.

 The above improvements has a running time of $O(d \log d)$, which can be worse than $O(m \nnz{x})$ if $x \in \RR^d$ is very sparse.
 This inspired a line of work trying to obtain sparse Johnson Lindenstrauss transforms~\cite{DasguptaKS10, KaneN14, nelson2013osnap, c16}.
 They obtain a running time of $O(\eps^{-1}\log(1/\delta)\nnz{x})$.
-In~\cite{nelson2013osnap} they define the {\sf ONSAP} transform and investigate the trade-off between sparsity and subspace embedding dimension.
+In~\cite{nelson2013osnap} they define the ONSAP transform and investigate the trade-off between sparsity and subspace embedding dimension.
 This was further improved in~\cite{c16}.

 In the context of this paper all the above mentioned methods have the same shortcoming, they do not exploit the extra structure of the tensors.
 The Subsampled Randomized Hadamard Transform have a running time of $\Omega(p d^p \log(p))$ in the model considered in this paper, and the sparse embeddings have a running time of $\Omega(\Nnz(x)^p)$.
-This is clearly unsatisfactory and inspired the {\sf TensorSketch}~\cite{pp13,w14}, which has a running time of $\Omega(p \Nnz(x))$.
-Unfortunately, they need $m = \Omega(3^p \eps^{-2} \delta^{-1})$ and one of the main contributions of this paper is get rid of the exponential dependency of $p$.
+This is clearly unsatisfactory and inspired the TensorSketch~\cite{pp13,avron2014subspace}, which has a running time of $\Omega(p \Nnz(x))$.
+Unfortunately, they need $m = \Omega(3^p \eps^{-2} \delta^{-1})$ and one of the main contributions of this paper is get rid of the exponential dependence on $p$.

-\paragraph{Approximate Kernel Expansions} A classic result by Rahimi and Rect~\cite{rahimi2008random} shows how to compute an embedding for any shift-invariant kernel function $k(\|x-y\|_2)$ in time $O(dm)$.
-In~\cite{DBLP:journals/corr/LeSS14} this is improved to any kernel on the form $k(\langle x,y\rangle)$ and time $O((m+d)\log d)$.
-This is basically optimal in terms of time and space, however the method does not handle kernel functions that can't be specified as a function of the inner product, and it doesn't provide subspace embeddings.
+\paragraph{Approximate Kernel Expansions} A classic result by Rahimi and Recht~\cite{rahimi2008random} shows how to compute an embedding for any shift-invariant kernel function $k(\|x-y\|_2)$ in time $O(dm)$.
+In~\cite{DBLP:journals/corr/LeSS14} this is improved to any kernel on the form $k(\langle x,y\rangle)$ and time $O((m+d)\log d)$, however the method does not handle kernel functions that can't be specified as a function of the inner product, and it doesn't provide subspace embeddings.
 See also~\cite{mm17} for more approaches along the same line.
+Unfortunately, these methods are unable to operate in input sparsity time and their runtime at best is off by an $s_\lambda$ factor.

 \paragraph{Tensor Sparsification} There is also a literature of tensor sparsification based on sampling~\cite{nguyen2015tensor}, however unless the vectors tensored are already very smooth (such as $\pm1$ vectors), the sampling has to be weighted by the data.
 This means that these methods in aren't applicable in general to the types of problems we consider, where the tensor usually isn't known when the sketching function is sampled.